PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 All this requires several people and several skills.
 Today the Core team is composed of developers, QA engineers, designers and product managers.
 Editing and maintaining a software like PrestaShop means fixing bugs but also adding improvements and new features.

 While bug fixing is most of the time handled directly by developers (from the Core team and the community 😉), features design and development are much more complex.
 Why?
-Because the goal of any feature is to help users achieve something, behind every feature there should be a user need.
+Because the goal of any feature is to help users achieve something, **behind every feature there should be a user need**.

 As a team working on a software, when you add a feature you are making the software more complex- more complex to use and more complex to maintain.
 So, on one hand, you can’t afford to add any useless feature and, on the other hand, you have to make sure what you add is usable.
 And that’s where product managers and designers are needed.